FDSRashid/Semantic-Similarity-Arabic/README.md

 `cd Semantic-Similarity-Arabic/`

-Then, install using
+Next, install using  the following line:

   `pip install .`

   The install will take a few minutes.
-Finalyy, you can import a module that uses a specific metric by importing from its respectively named folder. this example code loads the CosineSimilarity class:
+Finally, you can import a module that uses a specific metric by importing from its respectively named folder. this example code loads the CosineSimilarity class:

   `from cosinesimilarity.CosineSimilarity import CosineSimilarity` .